Gabriel-Aragao/freebitcoin-auto-better/README.md

     1. Run the bot.py file
     2. Run the start.bat file (the command prompt will remain active)
     3. Run the run.vbs file (only opens the browser)

+    The bot may take some time to start.

   You also could put the run.vbs file in the Windows's starts folder to start the bot with the system boot.